Cricket ball: Dangers of cricket balls

-Cricket balls are hard and potentially lethal, so most of today's batsmen and close fielders often wear protective equipment.
+Cricket balls are hard and potentially lethal, so most of today's batters and close fielders often wear protective equipment.
 Cricket ball injuries are fairly frequent, including eye (with some players having lost eyes), head and face, finger and toe, teeth and testicular injuries.

 Frederick, Prince of Wales (1707–1751) is often said to have died of complications after being hit by a cricket ball, although the connection between the incident and his actual cause of death is unproven.
 Glamorgan player Roger Davis was seriously injured by a ball in 1971 when he was hit on the head while fielding.
-The Indian batsman Nariman 'Nari' Contractor had to retire from the game after being hit on the head by a ball in the West Indies in 1962.
+The Indian batter Nariman 'Nari' Contractor had to retire from the game after being hit on the head by a ball in the West Indies in 1962.

 In 1998, Indian cricketer Raman Lamba died when a cricket ball hit his head in a club match in Dhaka.
-Lamba was fielding at forward short leg without a helmet when a ball struck by batsman Mehrab Hossain hit him hard on the head and rebounded to wicket-keeper Khaled Mashud.
+Lamba was fielding at forward short leg without a helmet when a ball struck by batter Mehrab Hossain hit him on the head and rebounded to wicket-keeper Khaled Mashud.

 A cricket umpire, Alcwyn Jenkins, died in 2009 in Swansea, Wales after being hit on the head by a ball thrown by a fielder.

-On 27 October 2013, South African cricketer Darryn Randall died after being hit on the head by the ball while batting.
-He collapsed immediately and was rushed to the Alice Hospital, but the medical staff could not revive him.

-In November 2014, Australia and South Australia batsman Phillip Hughes died at the age of 25 at a Sydney hospital after he was hit on the side of the neck by a bouncer bowled by Sean Abbott during a Sheffield Shield game.
+In November 2014, Australia and South Australia batter Phillip Hughes died at the age of 25 at a Sydney hospital after he was hit on the side of the neck by a bouncer bowled by Sean Abbott during a Sheffield Shield game.
 The same week, Hillel Oscar, an umpire and former captain of Israel's national cricket team, died after being hit in the neck by a ball.

-On 14 August 2017, Zubair Ahmed died after being hit on the head while batting in a club match played in the Mardan District, Khyber Pakhtunkhwa, Pakistan.